 To be honest, at first I was pretty reluctant.
 For me this new wave was distorting hip hop as a concept.
 It seemed a little bland and spiritless to me.
 Later discussions with friends led me to change the way I was thinking about it.

 This flood of music you mention is, in my opinion, a logical step in the evolution of hip hop, following what happened during the last two decades.
 The tragic loss of J Dilla had a strong impact on the evolution of hip hop.
 People really started idolizing—deservedly—a producer for the very first time.
 Nowadays producers are admired in the same way as rappers: everybody wants to be a beatmaker, and this new wave of ‘bedroom producers’ is a logical consequence of that.

 “Nowadays producers are admired in the same way as rappers: everybody wants to be a beatmaker”

 People with different ranges of experience and skills create their own music and saturate YouTube with their own creations.
 I find it very cool that anyone can easily create stuff and show it to the world.
 It’s very stimulating and I wish it was as accessible fifteen years ago [laughs] I’m glad the new generation of beatmakers persevere in keeping hip hop alive, even though it’s different.

-However, I agree that the Lo-Fi scene gathers a lot of impersonal tracks and very-very repetitive patterns, and that the term ‘Music to Study to’ sounds more like ‘Music to Fart to in the Elevator’, which is quite annoying.
+However, I agree that the Lo-Fi scene gathers a lot of impersonal tracks and very-very repetitive patterns.
 But, listening to beatmakers such as Bsd.u or Tomppabeats, to name just two, reconciles me with the musical genre and leaves the door open to a lot of hope.